timothycdc/dataset-prompt-eng/README.md

 # Translation Evaluation Pipeline

+> Note: This was ported over from a previous repository and `prompt-engineering` was the root directory of the project.
+So when calling functions in the command line, please `cd` into the `prompt-engineering` directory first.
 <!--
 > :warning: This pipeline is currently in development and has not been tested yet. -->